 But it wasn't Abramoff's only production.
 In 1994, he produced a sequel to Red Scorpion, this time featuring neo-Nazi skinheads attacking the United States instead of Russians controlling an African nation.
 The film had no Dolph Lundgren, but it did co-star that one guy from The Wire.

 Abramoff's last gasp as a producer came thanks to Austin St. John, a.k.a. the original Red Ranger from the Power Rangers.
 After St. John left the show, he created an instructional martial arts video, which you can watch here in full, because Austin uploads his stuff to YouTube.
 Abramoff has just three IMDB credits as a producer.
 Somehow, this is the third.

-These days, Abramoff is more likely to have a documentary made about him, or to be played by Kevin Spacey in a movie, than he is to produce a film.
+These days, Abramoff is more likely to have a documentary made about him, or to be the subject of a biopic, than he is to produce a film.
 The reason?
 Simple.
 Sometimes, real life is more interesting than any script.